Lavaeolous/Foundry-PF1-StatBlock-Converter/README.md

 **To Do:**
 *  Bug Fixing
-*  Finish the mapping of statistics to the foundry-json (including Feats, Skills, Racial Skill Modifiers, Languages, Special Qualities, Gear)
+*  Finish the mapping of statistics to the foundry-json (including Languages, Special Qualities, Gear)
 *  Parse Attacks, Spells, Ecology, Description (only for SRD-Content), Gear & Treasure, Special Abilities
 *  Give usable Feedback in the status bar (for now some comments are visible in the console)
 *  Sometime in the future make a module out of it, maybe